linkedlogics/linkedlogics/README.md

 ### Linked-Logics Framework

 Linked-Logics is a decentralized workflow execution engine for building distributed, resilient and scalable applications.
-Linked-Logics is a different implementation of [EPC](https://en.wikipedia.org/wiki/Event-driven_process_chain) and a good candidate for introducing [Sagas](https://microservices.io/patterns/data/saga.html) in microservices.
+Linked-Logics has a different approach and is a good candidate for introducing [Sagas](https://microservices.io/patterns/data/saga.html) in microservices.
+It combines both `orchestration` and `choreography` together by providing DSL for orchestration and decentralized execution like in `choreography`.
 It comes with simplicty and minimal framework footprint.
 It is very easy to use and high performant.

 Main features:
 - It is decentralized (no single point of failure)